PrioritySoftware/PrioritySoftware.github.io/_sdk/Document-Printout.md

 executed with the \'-dQ\' parameter.

 > **Example:** To print an invoice immediately after finalizing it via
-> Direct Activation, include the following command in an SQLI step in
+> Action, include the following command in an SQLI step in
 > the procedure (where the :IV variable represents the internal number
 > of the invoice you wish to print):
 >